aaronc/fx-clj/README.md

 [![Clojars Project](http://clojars.org/fx-clj/latest-version.svg)](http://clojars.org/fx-clj)

 Beta quality - the API is pretty stable and has gotten a fair amount of testing.
-JDK 8 required and at least Clojure 1.7.0-alpha3 required.
+JDK 8 and at least Clojure 1.7.0-alpha3 are required.

 ## Overview